-As a company, when you log into your Trustpilot Business Account, the landing page you are sent to is called the Dashboard.
-It consists of several elements, which we will go through in this article.
+When you log into your Trustpilot Business Account, the landing page is called the Dashboard.
+It gives you a quick overview of how your business is performing.

-If you have more than one website on Trustpilot, you can select the website you wish to access by using the My websites pop-up, which appears when you initially log in to your Business Account.
-Select a website and you will be taken to the dashboard for that site; you can select only one website at a time.
+If you have more than one website on Trustpilot, you can select the website you wish to access by using the My websites window that appears when you initially log in to your Business Account.
+Click on the website name to access that website's Dashboard.

 Navigating The Dashboard